PreethiSV1/Brew-Crew/README.md

 16. Create new function to signInWithEmailAndPassword in auth.dart file and formkey in sign_in.dart file.

-17. Format the input text box using InputDecoration (constants.dart) and add Loading screen (loading .dart)
+17. Format the input text box using InputDecoration (constants.dart) and add Loading screen (loading.dart)

+18. Create database.dart file.
+Create a class DatabaseService that takes 'uid' as parameter.

+19. Create a collection reference called brewCollection (Firestore instance) that can contain all user data for a particular uid.

+20. Create a function called updateUserData that takes parameters sugars, name, strength and updates the value to the user document in Firestore (if document doesn't exist, it creates a document for the uid).

+21. Call updateUserData function in database.dart from registerWithEmailAndPassword function to create new user document after registering and the cloud firestore 'brews' gets updated (website).